arcusmaximus/YTSubConverter/README.md

 * Put the path to your local .ytt file in the bottom textbox in the "Rule Editor"
 * Click "Save."

 As long as Fiddler is running (and the rule is enabled), any YouTube video you view will have the specified .ytt file as its subtitles.
-If you make a change to the file, you don't even need to refresh the page in your browser to see it; simply disable and re-enable subtitles in the video, which will cause the YouTube player to "redownload" them.
+If you make a change to the file, you don't even need to refresh the page in your browser to see it: simply disable and re-enable CCs in the video to make the YouTube player "redownload" them.

+To save even more time while testing and tweaking, you can click the "Autoconvert" button in the converter GUI.
+As long as this button is enabled, YTSubConverter will automatically convert the currently selected .ass file whenever it detects a change.
+This means you can make a change in Aegisub, save the .ass, and reload the subtitles in YouTube to see the result without ever having to pass by the converter.

 ## Uploading to the video
 For your own videos, you can add styled subtitles as follows: